 Facility

-Hero Dogs prefers to place facility dogs in settings which serve large numbers of veterans, military personnel, or military families, although this is not a requirement.
+Hero Dogs prefers to place facility dogs in settings which serve large numbers of veterans, military personnel, military families, or first responders, although this is not a requirement.
 The setting may be residential, inpatient, or outpatient.
 It may be a privately owned practice or a government or other publicly operated facility.
-Facilities should be within approximately 60 miles of Hero Dogs (Brookeville, MD).
+Facilities should ideally be within approximately 60 miles of Hero Dogs (Brookeville, MD).

-Although the dog will be placed as a facility dog, ultimate responsibility for the dog and for meeting the dog’s needs for safety, care, companionship, exercise, health, and training must reside with a single person.
+A single person will be responsible for the facility dog and for meeting the dog’s needs for safety, care, companionship, exercise, health, and training.
+While joint supervision of the dog among qualified staff members is permissible, joint ownership is not.
 Dogs will be placed on a six-month trial basis with ongoing evaluation of the success of the placement, after which time the responsible party will assume ownership of the dog.
-While joint supervision of the dog among qualified staff members is permissible, joint ownership is not.
-An individual must sign the adoption and transfer agreement.
+At the end of this trial, the individual will sign the adoption and transfer agreement.

-It is expected that the dog will accompany the staff member to work on a daily basis.
-It is expected that the dog go home with the staff member each night so that the dog may have a respite from work and a normal and loving home/family environment, just as human staff members do.
+The dog will accompany the staff member to work on a daily basis, and the dog will go home with the staff member each night, so that the dog may have a respite from work and a normal and loving home/family environment, just as human staff members do.
 Other living arrangements may be approved on a case-by-case basis.
 During the work day, the dog’s needs for exercise, interaction, and rest must be met.

 Safety

 The dog must be under the supervision of an approved staff member at all times when in the facility.
-The dog may not be permitted to roam freely about the facility.
-There are too many potential dangers – patients or visitors may let the dog outdoors, they may feed the dog things that are harmful or toxic to dogs, they may drop medications on the floor or try to give them to the dog.
+The dog may not be permitted to roam freely about the facility due to potential dangers.

-The dog must have a comfortable, quiet area within the facility where its crate may be kept and the dog can be placed for its safety or simply when the dog needs rest and down time.
-Participating in therapy, particularly emotionally charged situations, can be very draining for the dog.
+The dog should also have a comfortable, quiet area within the facility where the dog can be placed for their safety or simply when they need rest and down time.

 Training

-Although the dogs offered for placement as facility dogs have had a high level of training, that training must be maintained if the dog’s behavior and skills are to be maintained.
-This necessitates a commitment from the staff member(s) to undergo training themselves, and to agree to continue to work with the dog on an ongoing basis.
-Approximately 40 hours of initial training will be required (generally divided as four days at Hero Dogs and one day at your facility) before placement.
-After placement, a monthly training session (3-4 hours) is required each month for the following six months.
+Although the dogs offered for placement as facility dogs have had a high level of training, that training needs to be maintained.
+This requires a commitment from the staff to undergo training themselves, and to agree to continue to work with the dog on an ongoing basis.
+Approximately 20 hours of initial training will be required (generally divided as two and a half days at Hero Dogs) before placement.
+After placement, a monthly training session (one to two hours) is required each month for the following six months.
 This follow-up training may be conducted at Hero Dogs, at your facility, or at the staff member’s home, as dictated by training needs.
-If the placement is successful, a certification examination is conducted at the facility at the conclusion of the six months of follow-up training.
-This certification includes a written examination, a demonstration of all basic skills and commands, a demonstration of appropriate demeanor throughout the facility, and observation of a real or mock animal-assisted intervention.
-Each approved handler must pass the examination.
+At the end of the six month period, a certification examination is conducted at the facility.
+This certification includes both a written and a practical examination.
+Each approved handler must pass the practical examination.

 Costs

-There is no fee to adopt a facility dog from Hero Dogs; however the facility or staff member is expected to bear the costs of:
+There is no fee to adopt a facility dog from Hero Dogs; however, upon assumption of ownership of the dog, the facility or staff member is expected to bear the costs of:

 - The costs of transportation (and lodging if necessary) for visits to Hero Dogs for your facility staff member(s) – initial training, six follow-up training sessions, and graduation.

-- If additional training or site visits are required or requested, Hero Dogs will charge a fee for staff time and travel.
+- If additional training or site visits are required or requested after the initial training, Hero Dogs will charge a fee for staff time.

 How do I apply for a facility dog?

-If you are a clinician in the greater Washington, DC metropolitan area who may be interested in receiving a facility dog, please complete a facility dog application.
+If you represent an eligible organization in the greater Washington, DC metropolitan area and are interested in receiving a facility dog, please complete a facility dog application.

 If you have additional questions, please call 888-570-8653 or email hero@hero-dogs.org.